abhi3700/My_Learning-Rust/tuts/async/README.md

 A: You can access the value of an `Rc` smart pointer without using the dereference operator `*` by using the `Deref` trait.
 When you use an `Rc<T>` as an argument to a function or macro that expects a reference to `T`, the `Deref` trait is automatically called on the `Rc<T>`, which returns a reference to the value inside the `Rc<T>`.
 This reference can then be used as if it were a reference to `T`.
 Examples of functions and macros that automatically call `Deref` include `println!`, `format!`.

 **Q: What is the difference between `Rc` and `Arc`?**

-**`Arc` vs `Rc`**: `Rc` and `Arc` are both smart pointers in Rust that allow multiple ownership of the same data.
+A: **`Arc` vs `Rc`**: `Rc` and `Arc` are both smart pointers in Rust that allow multiple ownership of the same data.
 The main difference between them is that `Rc` provides shared ownership of a value within a single thread, while `Arc` provides shared ownership of a value across multiple threads.

 ## Reference